Major League Baseball Player of the Week Award

-In Major League Baseball (MLB), the Player of the Week Award is given weekly during the regular season to two outstanding players, one each in the National League (NL) and American League (AL).
+In Major League Baseball (MLB), the Player of the Week Award is given weekly during the regular season.
+It is given to two outstanding players, one each in the National League (NL) and American League (AL).
 The NL first awarded the honor during the 1973 season, and the AL began in 1974.
 Players at all positions are eligible for the award.

-The award was first issued on April 16, 1973, by NL president Chub Feeney—it was won by outfielder Jimmy Wynn of the Houston Astros, then a member of the NL.
+The award was first issued on April 16, 1973, by NL president Chub Feeney.
+It was won by outfielder Jimmy Wynn of the Houston Astros, then a member of the NL.
 The first AL winner was Reggie Jackson, then with the Oakland Athletics, announced on April 10, 1974.

 The most times a player has won the award is 16, accomplished by both Miguel Cabrera and Manny Ramirez.
-Several other players have won the award 12 or more times: Barry Bonds (15), Albert Pujols (14), Frank Thomas (14), Alex Rodriguez (13), Nolan Ryan (13), George Brett (12), Mike Piazza (12), and Gary Sheffield (12).
+Several other players have won the award 12 or more times: Barry Bonds (15), Aaron Judge (15), Albert Pujols (14), Frank Thomas (14), Alex Rodriguez (13), Nolan Ryan (13), George Brett (12), Mike Piazza (12), and Gary Sheffield (12).

 The below tables list all winners since 2008, along with each player's team and a recap of the player's accomplishments for the week in question.
-A complete list of winners, since inception of the award, can be found on the MLB.com and Baseball-Reference.com websites as noted below.
+A complete list of winners, since the inception of the award, can be found on the MLB.com and Baseball-Reference.com websites as noted below.